danooki/MoodSyncAPI/readMe.md

 - `npm run dev`: Starts development server, pulling environment variables from `.env` file.
 - `npm start`: Starts production server, pulling environment variables from the system.

-## Endpoints for Postman
+# Endpoints for Postman

-# Users
+## Users

-POST /signup for register
+POST /signup for register.
-POST /signin to login
+POST /signin to login.
-DEL /signout to log out
+DEL /signout to log out.

-# Questions after sign in.
+## Questions after sign in.

-GET /daily-score
+GET /daily-score see current score of user.
-POST /daily-score/answer
+POST /daily-score/answer answers a "questionId": "q1" with a "choiceId" : "a".